 Moreover, if you are using a formula like VLOOKUP that has to look at million records, then it will certainly slow down your Excel performance.
 Thus, it is also recommended not to use a formula that needs to look at a lot of records.
 Otherwise, you will face a performance issue in Excel.

-5. Too big spreadsheet
+Cause 5.
+Too big spreadsheet

 Are you having a too big spreadsheet in your Microsoft Excel?
-If your answer is yes, then it is also one of the reasons behind Excel working slow.
+If your answer is yes, then it is also one of the reasons behind Excel working slowly.
 Many users have a bad habit of storing a lot of data in one sheet.
 Moreover, if you are using volatile functions along with too big spreadsheets, then it will slow down your Excel performance.
-Thus, in this scenario, all you have to do is to reduce file size in Excel to come out of this problem.
+Thus, in this scenario, all you have to do is to reduce the file size in Excel to come out of this problem.

-6. Automatic Formula Calculation
+Cause 6.
+Automatic Formula Calculation

 1. Excel processing slow

-The first and most common sign of Excel running very slow is that it is processing slow.
+The first and most common sign of Excel running very slow is that it is processing slowly.
 It is taking too much time to process the operations you are doing in your Excel sheet.
 The reasons why your Excel processing is slow can be because of Array formulas or volatile functions you are using.

 2. Excel slow calculating

 Another symptom of Excel running very slow is there is a performance issue in doing the calculation.
 Poor calculation speed further affects productivity and enhances user error.
-The reasons why your Excel is calculating formulas slowly maybe you are using volatile functions in excess or not keeping all referenced data in one sheet.
+The reasons why your Excel is calculating formulas slowly may be you are using volatile functions in excess or not keeping all referenced data in one sheet.
 So, avoid volatile functions to get rid of Excel's slow calculating problem.